craftedatscale/s25new2/content/2025/Team/index.md

 ---

-Saadhana 2025 was our biggest festival yet, and bringing it all together meant an immense number of performers, parents, people and processes came together harmoniously.
-We are grateful to be able to call upon so many friends and well-wishers - **thank you**!
+Saadhana 2025 was our biggest festival yet, and bringing it to life meant an immense amount of performers, practice, parents, people and processes came together harmoniously.
+We are grateful to all the friends and well-wishers we called upon - **thank you**!

 ### Orchestra
 **Mridangam**: G. Swaminathan<br />